-James Brooks: A Painting is a Real Thing
+James Brooks: A Painting Is a Real Thing

-The Parrish Art Museum is organizing James Brooks: A Painting is a Real Thing, a comprehensive survey of significant scope comprised of some fifty paintings drawn from public and private U.S. collections.
-Throughout his long and prolific career James Brooks (1906–1992) advocated, with a messianic zeal, the primacy of paint—what happens on the surface—as the only authentic “subject” of a work of art.
+The Parrish Art Museum is organizing James Brooks: A Painting Is a Real Thing, a comprehensive survey of significant scope comprised of over 100 paintings, prints, and works on paper drawn from public and private U.S. collections.
+Throughout his long and prolific career, James Brooks (1906–1992) advocated, with messianic zeal, the primacy of paint—what happens on the surface—as the only authentic “subject” of a work of art.
 He embraced experimentation and shied away from developing any dominant method or style in order to avoid, as he once put it, “one’s own pictorial clichés.”
 Color alone remains the consistent and essential component in Brooks’s work.

-The first full-scale retrospective organized in some 35 years, James Brooks: A Painting is a Real Thing will provide an overdue reappraisal of this artist who boldly disrupted any tendency toward repeated formula or purely formal decisions in his work, extending the vitality and validity of Abstract Expressionism well beyond its textbook limits.
+The first full-scale retrospective organized in some 35 years, James Brooks: A Painting Is a Real Thing will provide an overdue reappraisal of this artist who boldly disrupted any tendency toward repeated formula or purely formal decisions in his work, extending the vitality and validity of Abstract Expressionism well beyond its textbook limits.

 Guest curated by Dr. Klaus Ottmann, A Painting Is a Real Thing will feature paintings and a selection of important works on paper and prints from the entire expanse of Brooks’s seven-decade career.
 The exhibition will be accompanied by a fully-illustrated, 176-page catalogue with interpretive essays by Ottmann and Mike Solomon, plus a detailed chronology and bibliography.